andreisid/andreisid.github.io/_posts/2015-11-13-add-a-certificate-chain-and-private-key-to-a-jks-keystore.markdown

     -Enter source keystore password:
 {% endhighlight %}

+NOTE: Youa can add many certivicates+private keys (PrivateKeyEntries) into a jks keystore.
+To do so, create more p12 keystores and import them in you jks keystore

 ## 5. Verify the content of yout jks keystore

 {% highlight bash %}